We hope you enjoy this web site and what it represents.

 1905: The Okhrana, the Russian secret police in the reign of Czar

-Nicholas II, converted an earlier antisemitic novel into a document called the "Protocols
+Nicholas II, converted an earlier antisemitic novel -- a work of fiction -- into a document called the "Protocols

 of the Learned Elders of Zion."
 16 It was published privately in 1897.
 A Russian Orthodox